MakieOrg/SwarmMakie.jl/docs/src/algorithms.md

 There must also be a corresponding dispatch on `SwarmMakie.calculate!(buffer, alg, positions, markersize)` which loads the new positions calculated in pixel space into `buffer`.
 Note that `buffer` _must_ be modified here.

-See the [Wilkinson beeswarm](@ref Wilkinson beeswarm) page for a deep dive into how to write a beeswarm algorithm!
+See the Wilkinson source page for a deep dive into how to write a beeswarm algorithm!